lzwjava/blog-source/_posts/2024-12-12-openai-price-en.md

 - **Flexibility**: Accommodates users with varying levels of activity—low-usage users aren’t overcharged, while high-usage users pay proportionally.
 - **Fairness**: Users pay only for what they consume, making the service more appealing to a broader audience.
 - **Adaptability**: A wallet system integrates seamlessly with existing subscription models and offers transparency for users.

+Although transitioning to this model may seem challenging, it is still early in the journey.
+Reports suggest that 300 million people use OpenAI weekly.

+Based on OpenAI's projected revenue of $11.6 billion for next year and assuming most users subscribe to the $20 per month OpenAI Plus plan, the estimated number of subscribers would be approximately 48.33 million.

+Implementing this flexible model would undoubtedly attract more users to subscribe to ChatGPT Plus.

 By adopting this approach, OpenAI could provide a more tailored and equitable experience for its users, maximizing satisfaction and utility.